Kevin6000/pkipolicy/rootstore/policy.md

     EVCP+, QCP-w, Part1 (General Requirements), and/or Part 2 (Requirements for trust service providers).

-An authoritative English language version of the publicly-available audit information MUST be supplied by the Auditor.
+An authoritative English language version of the publicly-available audit information MUST NOT be supplied by the Auditor.

 ### 3.2 Auditors ###